Skip to main content

 Credit: Reviewed / Adrien Ramirez

-The Framework laptop mainboard has RAM slots so you can upgrade your memory later on.
+The Framework laptop mainboard has RAM slots so you can upgrade your memory later on, but DDR4 won't be compatible with DDR5 motherboards and vice versa.

-As DDR5 takes over as the new standard, expect DDR4 support to slim down in 2024.
+As DDR5 takes over as the new standard, expect DDR4 support to further slim down.
 AMD does not support DDR4 on its AM5 chips, and Intel has supported DDR5 for three processor generations now.
-However, Intel’s 12th, 13th, and 14th generations do support DDR4 so long as the motherboard supports DDR4 (DDR4 motherboards do not support DDR5 and vice versa).
+However, Intel’s 12th, 13th, and 14th generations only support DDR4 so long as the motherboard it’s socketed into supports DDR4 (DDR4 motherboards do not support DDR5 and vice versa).

 Our pick: DDR5